vzahorui/vzahorui.github.io/_posts/2021-01-21-hypothesis-testing.md

 ## Statistical power

 Statistical power is the probability of correctly rejecting the null hypothesis.
-In other words, it is the probability of correctly getting a small p-value when the null hypothesis is wrong, so it can be expressed as 1 minus probability of type II error.
+In other words, it is the probability of correctly getting a small $p$-value when the null hypothesis is wrong, so it can be expressed as 1 minus probability of type II error.

 Two different distributions might have regions where they overlap.
 Getting a sample which belongs to the overlapping region might cause us to fail rejecting the null hypothesis that the mean value of distributions are equal.
 The higher the overlapping region - the lower the statistical power.